 Focuses on the alterations in physiological, cellular, and biochemical processes, the associated homeostatic responses, and the manifestations of disease.
 Prior knowledge of cellular biology, anatomy, and physiology is essential for the study of pathophysiology.
+(Contact hours - 75)

-Prerequisite: BIO 201 / BIO 2101, BIO 202 / BIO 2102 or permission of instructor.
+Prerequisite: BIO 201 / BIO 2101, BIO 202 / BIO 2102